Assess Context

 Sustainability Issue Snapshots

-This tool by the Embedding Project provides a comprehensive overview of sustainability issues and a curated set of resources to help you better understand and address each issue or sub-issue.
+This tool by the Embedding project provides a comprehensive overview of sustainability issues.
+For each issue it curates a set of resources to help you better understand and address it.

 Supply Chain Resilience for an Era of Turbulence cover